 Figure 3: Drawing with scribble line tool

 - Now move the cursor to the starting point and release to thereby close the shape.
-The shape now gets filled with a solid color (default fill) to denote that it has indeed been closed.
+The shape now gets filled with a solid color or a default fill to denote that it has indeed been closed.
 You'll also see the shape is surrounded by eight selection handles, as shown in Figure 4.

 Figure 4: Shape created using scribble line tool